purescript-react-basic-mui/purescript-react-basic-mui/README.md

 ## Icon codegen

-This library doesn't contain any ready to use icon modules because when we tested it in the past it caused a huge slowdown of the compilation compilation cycle and ide rebuilds.
+This library doesn't contain any ready to use icon modules.
+When we tried to provide the whole icon set in the past it caused a huge slowdown of compilation time and problematic IDE rebuilds / startups.
 I'm not sure if this is still the case...

-To solve this situation we provide a handy simple command which generates icon module for you:

-You have to install JS dependencies:
+To solve this situation we provide a handy and simple command which generates icon module for you.
+You can use it directly from your project directory.
+The first step is installation of appropriate JS dependencies:

 ```
 $ npm install '@material-ui/core' '@material-ui/icons' 'react' 'react-dom' 'typescript' 'fs-extra'